velovix/awesome.volume-widget/README.md

 This widget has been tested on awesome v4.2.

+### Deprecation Notice

+This widget has been deprecated.
+I'm not personally using it anymore.
+I will happily take pull requests but I won't be actively maintaining it myself.
+This widget has only ever worked for the most basic of audio configurations because the way it interacts with PulseAudio is very crude and brittle.
+I'm sure there's a better way but I'm not personally interested in digging into it.

+If you want a window manager-agnostic volume controller, I would recommend pasystray.
+I've had a lot of luck with it so far and it's available on all major distributions near as I can tell.

 ### Dependencies

 No extra Awesome libraries are required, but the widget uses the